naninovel/docs/docs/en/guide/custom-actor-implementations.md

 ### Custom Metadata Editor

 It's possible to customize the custom metadata editor via [property drawers](https://docs.unity3d.com/Manual/editor-PropertyDrawers.html).
-Below is an example on adding a property drawer, which will insert an extra label above the edited field.
+Below is an example of adding a property drawer that inserts an extra label above the edited field.

 ```csharp
 // Create an attribute to apply to the serialized fields;